King of Italy: House of Luxembourg (1355–1437)

-House of Habsburg (1437–1556)
+House of Habsburg (1437–1801)

 Charles V was the last emperor to be crowned king of Italy or to officially use the title.
 The Habsburg emperors claimed the Italian crown until 1801.
 The empire continued to include Italian territories until its dissolution in 1806.

 Kingdom of Italy as a client state of France, House of Bonaparte (1805–1814)

 In 1805, Napoleon established a client state in northern Italy, named the Kingdom of Italy.
 He established himself as King of Italy, in personal union with his role as Emperor of the French.
 This client state did not survive the end of the Napoleonic era; in its place, the Congress of Vienna established a number of independent duchies and kingdoms in the region.

 Full title

-This title is present on Italian laws proclaimed by Napoleon I:
+This title is present in Italian laws proclaimed by Napoleon I:

 [Name], by the Grace of God and the Constitutions, Emperor of the French and King of Italy.